Measuring Digital Progress: A Global Approach to Digital Maturity Assessment for Businesses

 Culture and Capability: A digitally mature enterprise fosters a culture of innovation, adaptability, and data-driven decision-making.
 Teams are empowered to leverage technology and possess the necessary skills to thrive in a digital environment.

 Business Impact: Ultimately, digital maturity is measured by its tangible impact on the bottom line.
-It’s about maximizing operational efficiency, enhancing client experience, and unlocking new revenue streams through strategic digital initiatives.
+It’s about maximizing operational efficiency, enhancing customer experiences, and unlocking new revenue streams through strategic digital initiatives.

 Stages of Digital Maturity